andrewcarrollgames/flight/README.md

 ## Contributing

 Flight is in early development.
-Contributions welcome, but expect rapid changes to core APIs until we hit 1.0.
+Contributions welcome, but expect rapid changes until 1.0.

 ---